 - New customer acquisition

-The experts at PC Connection believe you can absolutely take measures to protect your organization and minimize risk.
+The experts at Connection believe you can absolutely take measures to protect your organization and minimize risk.
 Even the most secure networks can be compromised.
 By taking a neutral or not participative stance in information security, an organization is almost assuredly going to run into serious pitfalls down the road.
 Better to be safe than sorry.